jamesr23/polar_function_animation/README.md

 there are only 4 functions but they can be added pretty easily at the top of script.js

 to run it just open index.html with your favorite browser.
+actually, it apparently does not work on safari (webkit based browsers?)